 Religious Education lies at the heart of the Catholic school.
 It encompasses the teaching of Religion as well as retreats, prayer experiences and liturgies in the Catholic tradition, social justice activities and opportunities for service learning.

 The Religion Curriculum for the Catholic Diocese of Rockhampton, provides the foundation for Religious Education in our Catholic schools.
-It, develops in children and young people knowledge and understanding about Christianity in the Catholic tradition, as well as skills and positive dispositions.
+It develops in children and young people knowledge and understanding about Christianity in the Catholic tradition, as well as skills and positive dispositions.

 The Religion Curriculum sets out to help young people become informed, critical thinkers about religion.
 Although it is not primarily a religious experience, it teaches young people about spiritual and moral issues from a Catholic viewpoint.
 It interprets the signs of the times and encourages students to engage in a dialogue between the richness of the Catholic tradition and their personal experiences in the contemporary cultural context.

-As a learning area, the Religion Curriculum has equivalent demands to learning and teaching in other areas so that our students can become informed and active contributors in a faith community and as Australian and global citizens.
+As a learning area, the Religion Curriculum has equivalent demands to learning and teaching as in other areas so that our students can become informed and active contributors in a faith community and as Australian and global citizens.

 The National Catholic Education Commission, Framing paper: Religious Education in Australian Catholic Schools (2018) provides further insights into Religious Education curriculum design and practice in dioceses across Australia.
 It complements the Diocesan Religion Curriculum.